cchanxzy/react-currency-input-field/README.md

 - 2.5m = 2,500,000
 - 3.456B = 3,456,000,000

+This can be turned off by passing in `turnOffAbbreviations`.

 ## Separators

 You can change the decimal and group separators by passing in `decimalSeparator` and `groupSeparator`.